trshaffer/workflowDemo/README.md

 Since there are more data points, the generated workflow is split into several parts.
 Each one is run separately, just as in the small example.
+If you like, you could use a master Makeflow to launch each piece.